GET INVOLVED

 This talk will discuss Dr. Emily Wilson’s work as a re-translator of ancient epic and drama, especially focusing on poetic form, revision, and the possibilities for creating a sense of surprise and discovery for readers of ancient literature.
 Dr. Wilson’s widely acclaimed 2017 translation of Homer’s ancient Greek epic The Odyssey was notable for being the first complete English translation by a woman, focusing on clarity and a more modern sensibility while remaining faithful to the original text.
 Her translation of the Iliad was released in 2023.

 Learn More and RegisterNovember 3, 2026 | 12:00 - 1:00 p.m.
+ET

 Life in the City of Brotherly Love During the Early Republic